Graph Writing # 23 - Amount of money spent on fast foods in Britain

 Sample Answer 1:

-The bar chart compares weekly expenditure of British on three fast food items in 1990 while the line graph shows the consumption of these items from 1970 to 1990.
+The bar chart compares weekly expenditure of the British on three fast food items in 1990 while the line graph shows the consumption of these items from 1970 to 1990.
 Overall, expenditure on fast food varied based on people’s income and the pizza was the most consumed item in 70’s but in later years, consumption of fish & chips increased remarkably.

 According to the bar graph, high-income class people spent more money on the hamburger (more than 40 Pence/person) than on fish & chips and pizza.
 Their spending was also higher than average and low-income class people on fast food.
 Average income class people also spent more on hamburgers but their spending on fish and chips (25 pence) was more than other two income groups.
-Finally, the low-income class British spent comparatively less on fast food items and fish& chips cost them most (about 17 pence).
+Finally, the low-income class British citizens spent comparatively less on fast food items and fish& chips cost them most (about 17 pence).
 They spent the least amount on purchasing pizza (around 7 pence/person).

 Model Answer 2:

-The column graph shows how much money British citizens spent on three fast food items based on their economic status in 1990 while the line graph reveals the consumption of these items during 1970 and 1990.
+The column graph shows how much money the British citizens spent on three fast food items based on their economic status in 1990 while the line graph reveals the consumption of these items during 1970 and 1990.
 Overall, rich British spent more on junk food than low-income class in 1990 and fish & chips became the most consumed junk food over the period.

 It is interesting to note that, wealthy British spent more on hamburgers while less on fish & chips.
 They drained around 45 pence per person in a week for hamburgers while roughly 15-20 pence on other two items.
 Moderate income class prefered hamburger but spend approximately 33 pence on that.
 They spent the least on the pizza which amounted for nearly 12 pence.
 Low-income class, on the contrary, spent less on fast foods and they spent between 7 to 14 pence for each item, despite fish and chips being their most favourite.